-Both a general as well as a commerce profile are offered at TAV College.
-Depending on the profile chosen, you will have the opportunity to analyze the human experience through the lens of various perspectives such as psychology, geography, economics, political science, sociology, and administration.
-The Social Science program aims to introduce you to these realities, explore important theories and authors, and also, help you understand the world around you, and abroad.
+The General Studies profile, of the Social Science DEC , provides learners with the opportunity to analyze the human experience through the lens of various perspectives such as psychology, geography, economics, political science, sociology, and administration.
+The Social Science program aims to introduce you to these realities, explore important theories and authors, and also, help you understand the world in a local and global context.

 In both of our Social Science profiles, students will be exposed to various disciplines that address the many aspects of human life:

 Nov 30* (Winter)

 May 1* (Fall)

 APPLICATION DEADLINES FOR

 May 15* (Fall)